encode/django-vanilla-views/docs/api/model-views.md

 The default behavior of this method is:

 * If the `queryset` attribute is set, then return that.
-* Otherwise fallback to returning the default queryset for the model class as determined by the `model` atttibute.
+* Otherwise fallback to returning the default queryset for the model class as determined by the `model` attribute.
 * If neither the `queryset` or `model` attributes are set then a configuration error will be raised.

 You can customize how the querysets for the view are determined by overriding this method.
 For example: